TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-12-the-best-5-of-256-bloghacks-book.md

 I see now that it was a mistake, so the first tip is **to blog once week**.
 Life is trying to tell me over and over again, that [Consistency Beats Talent, Luck, Good Intentions, and Even Quality](https://medium.com/@anthony_moore/consistency-beats-talent-luck-good-intentions-and-even-quality-66ba255aa4f7).

 But not more often.
 I tried to blog 2x a week, right from the start and got burnout lesson (what a surprise).
 After year of weekly blogging I felt I want to blog more often and add a Thursday post.
-Very carefuly, just once a month.
+Very carefully, just once a month.
 Now after couple of months I feel confident enough to write about it.

 <div class="card mb-5">
     <div class="card-body">